Quicklinks

 3. To qualify as an FA chapter, the chapter must be registered with an FA intergroup and adopt the registering intergroup’s bylaws.

-4. All chapter business must be conducted in accordance with applicable provisions of the WSI and the relevant intergroup bylaws.
+4. All chapter business must be conducted in accordance with applicable provisions of these bylaws and the bylaws of the affiliated intergroup.

 Article V. Officers and Trustees